rlberry-py/rlberry/.github/ISSUE_TEMPLATE/other-issue.md

 ---
 name: Other issue
-about: Create an issue that is not a bug report
+about: Create an issue that is not a bug report nor a feature request
 title: ''
 labels: ''
 assignees: ''

 ---